harora36/hacker-rank/README.md

-Code for various Dynamic Programming Questions on Hacker-rank
+Solutions for various Dynamic Programming Questions on Hacker-rank